Brittany CoxXx: Post-acting and death

 CoxXx left the adult industry in 2009 and moved to Florida, where she spent several months in hospital battling Hepatitis B and liver disease.
 By January 2010, her hepatitis was reported to be almost undetectable and she was recovering well.
 By September, CoxXx was reported as fully recovered and made a live appearance at Micky's in West Hollywood, California, stealing the show.
 CoxXx started a business in Fort Lauderdale - Couture Visions Photography - which she owned and operated until her death.

-CoxXx died at Broward Health in Fort Lauderdale on December 6, 2016, at the age of 38.
+CoxXx died at Broward Health in Fort Lauderdale on December 6, 2016, at the age of 38 due to complications arising from Hepatitis B and liver failure.
 She was survived by her father, two of her brothers, and her paternal grandmother.
 CoxXx was remembered fondly by adult industry figures.
 Chi Chi Larue described CoxXx as a "true original" who was "very beautiful in both of his and her lives" and "grabbed the bull by the horns and did it his way.
 She will definitely be missed.
 Rest in peace sweet angel."
 The JRL Charts President reflected on McKay's introducing him to Stonie, who he described as an "upbeat young man who had high hopes for a career in the gay adult film industry [who] became a true friend for many years...I will truly miss her."